MichaelMarkovsky/Youtube-To-Mp3/README.md

 This python script uses Selenuim's package in order to automate the web browser and Tkinter's package for the GUI.
 #### Inserting the links
-After the user pastes the links (link under link) to the interface and inserts them to the table, invalid links wont be inserted by a simple process of a format check. links are already in the table are being filtered as well.
+After the user pastes the links (link under link) to the interface and inserts them to the table, invalid links wont be inserted by a simple process of a format check by using Regular Expression. links are already in the table are being filtered as well.

 #### Download the links